 Maybe that’s the reason for feeling sick while using the Internet too much.

-The Internet is a hub of distraction
+The Internet is a hub of distractions.

 It’s difficult to focus when so many notifications are popping up in your device.
 Even if you optimize your device and make it distraction free, it’s still hard to focus on thing and being productive.